 There are also assertions that funds generated through trophy hunting are pocketed by individuals in leadership positions at the Ministry.
 We want to rubbish this claim by clarifying that funds generated through hunting are reinvested in the conservation of our wildlife through the Game Product Trust Fund and the Community Based Natural Resource Management programme as well as rural development.

-The Ministry regards Human Wildlife Conflict as a serious problem that if not addressed appropriately, treated with necessary understanding and respect, and managed effectively, it has potential to harm and destroy conservation effort and tourism benefits for the country, and will therefore put measures in place to manage the conflict in a way that recognises the rights and development needs of local communities, recognises the need to promote biodiversity conservation and ensure that decision making is quick and based on the best available information.
+The Ministry regards human-wildlife conflict as a serious problem that if not addressed appropriately, treated with necessary understanding and respect, and managed effectively, it has the potential to harm and destroy conservation effort and tourism benefits for the country, and will therefore put measures in place to manage the conflict in a way that recognises the rights and development needs of local communities, recognises the need to promote biodiversity conservation and ensure that decision making is quick and based on the best available information.

 Finally, we call upon all potential tourists to Namibia to disregard the advocacy against our country.
 Namibia’s conservation is sound but by no means without challenges and the Ministry works hard to address them.
-Tourists should come and experience the beauty of our country from its amazing landscapes, our diverse cultures, to its abundance wildlife and in in this case our free roaming lions on communal land, commercial farm and National Parks.
+Tourists should come and experience the beauty of our country from its amazing landscapes, our diverse cultures, to its abundant wildlife and in this case our free-roaming lions on communal land, commercial farm and National Parks.
 The Namibian public and the international community are thus called upon to ignore these inaccurate, false reports and assumptions on our lions and sustainable utilisation practices.

 To comment on this story please DOWNLOAD OUR APP.
 See details below.

 HOW TO GET THE MOST OUT OF AFRICA GEOGRAPHIC: